 Using these five categories (as recognized by most green building programs,) we help our clients understand and evaluate the challenges and opportunities with green building and incorporate them into their projects.

 Our staff is trained and experienced working with various certification programs including LEED (Leadership in energy and environmental design) for commercial projects and Build-It Green's Green Point Rated program for residences.
-MWA keeps current with the latest green building practices through our active support and participation with the locally based Sierra Green Building Association ( SiGBA.org.)
+MWA keeps current with the latest green building practices.

 We are experienced in designing high-performance buildings utilizing either advanced mechanical systems including solar photovoltaics (PV), solar thermal (hot water and space heating,) ground source heat pumps, or more traditional passive design techniques.
 We help our clients evaluate the pros and cons of various systems and choose the most appropriate systems for their project.